 When I say that, people usually look at me as if I've grown another head.
-How can this chronic autoimmune disease that frequently and randomly takes over your life be a positive thing?
-Sure, it isn't always all rainbows and unicorns — sometimes it's like being perpetually rained on and speared by that unicorn's horn.
-But RA doesn't just take, it also gives.
-And one of its gifts is the opportunity to reinvent yourself.
+How can a chronic autoimmune disease that frequently and randomly takes over a person’s life be a positive thing?
+But the truth is RA doesn't just take, it also can give.
+And one of its gifts is that it can provide you with an opportunity to reinvent yourself.

-Whether it is smaller, everyday adjustments or bigger, more life-changing adjustments, RA can be a catalyst for assessing your life and finding the path to a new you.
+Whether it is smaller, everyday changes or bigger, more life-changing adjustments, RA can be a catalyst for assessing your life and finding the path to a new you.

-Even when the medications work, you often have to remember to pace yourself to avoid breakthrough pain and flares.
-If the meds don't work quite as well, managing your energy becomes a vital part of your everyday.
+Even when medications work, you often have to remember to pace yourself to avoid breakthrough pain and flares.
+If the meds don't work quite as well, managing your energy becomes a vital part of every day.
 Most of the people I know who don't have RA live in a state of permanent stress.
 They check their work e-mail before they go to bed, commit to too many obligations and spend their weekends running full-out.
-When you have RA, your body has definite opinions about how much you should rest and it becomes impossible to burn the candle at both ends.
+When you have RA, your body lets you know how much you need to rest and it becomes impossible to burn the candle at both ends.
 You need to be kind to yourself to prevent flares.
-This gives you the opportunity to create more balance in your life.
-To set boundaries about when it's reasonable to read work e-mail and get comfortable with a slightly messy house, but more time to spend with your family.
+This gives you the opportunity to create more balance in your life, to set boundaries about when it's reasonable to read work e-mail, to get comfortable with a slightly messy house, and to spend more time with your family.

-If like me, you are facing a situation where you cannot continue in your job, it can be incredibly stressful.
+If, like me, you are facing a situation where you cannot continue in your job, it can be incredibly stressful.
 How will you pay the bills?
 Do you have to stop working entirely?
-Having trouble at work that can't be addressed by accommodations in your job doesn't mean the end of your working life.
-Maybe this gives you the opportunity to go back to school for a degree that will enable you to work in something less physical.
+But having challenges at work that can't be addressed by accommodations in your job doesn't have to mean the end of your working life.
+Maybe it can give you the opportunity to go back to school for a degree that will enable you to do something less physically taxing.
 Maybe it's the opportunity to reevaluate your skills and create a job that better suits your abilities, both in terms of job skills and what your body needs.
-Reinventing yourself takes time and thought, but can lead to a new career that might be more satisfying than what you're doing now.
+Reinventing yourself takes time and thought, but can lead to a new career that might be more satisfying.